VincentOcampo/Android-Project-1/README.md

 TODO/FIX

 - [x] action bar title changes when orientation changes
-- Add reviews and video trailers
+- []Add reviews and video trailers
-- adapter for reviews and trailers
+- []Adapter for reviews and trailers